-• We have loaded this plan onto our website and Facebook pages, and will be doing a post to customers letting them know when we are open.
+We have loaded this plan onto our website and Facebook pages, and will be doing a post to customers letting them know when we are open.
 We have updated our hours of operations on all platforms and notified suppliers we are back in business.
 An email will be sent to our existing customers letting them know opening details.

-YOUR ONLINE CHECKUP - HELP YOUR CUSTOMERS DO BUSINESS WITH YOU

-#BetterThanBefore
+ONLINE CHECK-UP

+GOOGLE

 G GOOGLE YOUR BUSINESS Google your business and make sure the sites listed on your front page results contain your current information (hours of operation, special instructions for customers, and so forth).
 This is the first page your customers will see when they Google information about you - make sure it's correct!

+SOCIAL

-SOCIAL Update your business hours on your "About" UPDATE SOCIAL MEDIA page.
+UPDATE SOCIAL MEDIA Update your business hours on your "About" page.
 Create a post that includes your current hours of operation, procedures on shopping, and sanitation process, if applicable, so your customers know what to expect.
 Pin this post to the top of your page so customers see it first.

+EMAIL

-EMAIL If you have an email list, use MailChimp, Constant Contact, or a direct email (blind-copy all EMAIL BLAST addresses) to welcome your customers back, and include any new processes or procedures they can expect when visiting you.
+EMAIL BLAST If you have an email list, use MailChimp, Constant Contact, or a direct email (blind-copy all addresses) to welcome your customers back, and include any new processes or procedures they can expect when visiting you.
 This is a great time to give your email subscribers an exclusive, members-only discount or coupon to bring them back in!

+CALL

-CALL CALL CUSTOMERS Nothing beats a personal call and talking directly to your customers and clients.
+CALL CUSTOMERS Nothing beats a personal call and talking directly to your customers and clients.
 Spend some time each day to call customers and let them know that you're back in business!

-ONLINE CHECKUP - OTHER IDEAS

-Run a social media contest for a prize to reengage customers with your brand.

-Check your social media platform's guidelines for contest rules.
+ONLINE CHECK-UP